MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

 ![elec](elec.png)

+5. Flashing the ODrive using the programmer such that when the ODrive starts, you will hear the "beep" sound and the motors start to calibrate themselves.

 The Electrical connections should look like the image above.
 In (1) we show the power supply connections (__make sure to replace the cover and the plastic terminal covers before using!__).
 In (2) we show the motor & encoder connections to the ODrive and the power resistor.
 (3) Shows the encoders.
-(4) (__Possibly not need in this class!__). shows the location of the programmer connections
+(4) shows the location of the programmer connections

 Now we finished all the electronic connection parts  (o_o)!